Tom-Nagy/walking-around/README.md

 The gallery present pictures and video taken during hikes.
 It features the great Irish landscape and trails.
-It is presented as a carousel with different picture sizes depending on the device.
-The number of pictures on the page changes depending on the device in order to keep a good user experience.
+It is presented as a carousel and display a modal when the image is clicked on to focus on the image and see the images titles and credits.

 #### Hiking Tips

 On this page are presented three major hiking tips.
-They are available to download on pdf format.
+They are available to download on pdf format by clicking on the download icon beside the tip's tile.
 Those tips are presented in three columns next to each other on large and medium devices and below each other on small devices.
-A Title and encouragement is display on large screen only.

 #### Get in touch !

 This page features a form to fill up in order to apply for joining the Club.
-It is presented on the middle of the screen with a title that reinforce the emotional response into the action taken.
+It is presented on the middle of the screen.
+Beside the form on large screen; and on the top on small screen, motivational quotation will be presented to reenforce the emotional response into the action taken.
-On large screen there is a motivational quote.

 ### **Features to Implement in the Future Versions**